Onurene/CourseEnrollment/database/README.md

-Execute the commands in schema.sql file to setup Database
+Execute following command on the terminal to setup the database

+sqlite3 titanonline.db -separator ',' < schema.sql